Wordplay (game show)

 Wordplay is an American game show which ran on NBC from December 29, 1986 to September 4, 1987.
 It was hosted by Tom Kennedy, with Jamie Farr substituting for Kennedy for one week of shows, and announced by Charlie O'Donnell.
-The show was produced by Scotti Vinnedge Television in association with Fiedler/Berlin Productions and Rick Ambrose Television.
+The show was produced by Scotti Bros.-Syd Vinnedge Television in association with Fiedler/Berlin Productions and Rick Ambrose Television.
+The show features three celebrities offering definitions of vocabulary words to contestants, who then determine which celebrity is giving the correct definition.